 Avoiding Drumming Damage

 Fortunately, it is easy to discourage most woodpeckers from drumming on inappropriate surfaces.
 Dangling Mylar strips or moving ribbons can scare birds away from the area where they would drum.
 Covering the affected area will keep birds away because they cannot reach the surface to start drumming.
-Securing boards will minimize resonance to make the surface less attractive for drumming.
-Scare tactics such as loud noises or faux predators can also help keep woodpeckers away, all without hurting the birds.
+Securing loose boards will minimize resonance to make the surface less attractive for drumming.
+Scare tactics such as loud noises or fake predators can also help keep woodpeckers away, all without hurting the birds.

 Knowing why woodpeckers drum can help birders appreciate the uniqueness of these birds and their behavior.
 Meanwhile, understanding drumming can help homeowners protect their property from woodpecker damage without resorting to less bird-friendly methods.
 Drumming is one of the most recognizable and unique woodpecker sounds, and the more you know about it, the more you will enjoy this unique rat-a-tat-tat every time you hear it.